Surgical

 Management of Brachycephalic Airway Syndrome

-In patients with brachycephalic airway syndrome, early correction of the narrow nostrils and long soft palate will dramatically reduce the resulting secondary changes that occur over time.
-Young animals have a good prognosis following surgery and will generally be able to breathe more easily afterwards.
+For dogs that have breathing problems, early intervention will dramatically improve their quality of life.
+Young dogs have a good prognosis following surgery and will generally be able to breathe more easily afterwards.

-In dogs predisposed to brachycephalic airway syndrome, surgery to improve the condition involves widening the nostril openings to increase airflow.
-Surgery can also shorten the long soft palate.
-This procedure should ideally be performed between 12 months of age before any secondary changes have occurred.
+In dogs predisposed to Brachycephalic Airway Syndrome, surgery to improve the condition involves widening the nostril openings to increase airflow, shortening the long soft palate and examination of other oral structures that may obstruct breathing.
+A BOAS procedure should ideally be performed between 12 and 18 months of age before any secondary changes have occurred.

 BEFORE